What are panic attacks?

 How can I manage panic attacks?

 Diet.
-Be aware that stimulants—like coffee, energy drinks or anything else with caffeine in it—drugs, alcohol and smoking can all act as triggers for a panic attack.
+Be aware that stimulants—like coffee, soft drinks or anything else with caffeine in it—drugs, alcohol and smoking can all act as triggers for a panic attack.

 Exercise.
 When you start panicking, a lot of hormones, like adrenaline, start pumping through your body.
 These hormones keep you feeling panicky.
 A way to help get rid of them is to exercise, especially by doing something that raises your heart rate.
 Regular exercise can help lessen panic attacks.